 Door openings must be at a minimum 32” to accommodate a wheelchair

-One bathroom on the main floor of the property that is accessible by wheelchair.
+One bathroom on the main floor of the property that is accessible by wheelchair this does not apply to the shower.

 One zero-step entry located on at least one accessible entrance of the unit.
 If there is not one zero-step entry located on at least one accessible entrance to the unit, a ramp must be provided.